 Verhovek's branching out throughout the book is what brings such depth to the story.
 It's not just what happened, but who was behind it and who they were.
 Bill Allen, an unassuming lawyer from Montana who might now be best described as a visionary, led Boeing out of a post-war funk and transformed them into possibly the most successful aircraft manufacturer in history.
 From the airlines and their famous leaders like Rickenbacker (Eastern) and Juan Trippe (Pan Am) to the shifting culture, you see how much this era changed the course of not just aviation but our entire worldview.

 It's sometimes hard to believe how much progress was made in such a short time.
 The Wright Brothers first flew at Kitty Hawk in 1903 and by 1958, only 55 years later, you could fly from New York to Paris under nine hours.
 In Jet Age: The Comet, the 707, and the Race to Shrink the World, Sam Howe Verhovek tells the riveting tale of what transpired to make this possible.

 Rating: 5/5 Cubs

 If you decide to purchase this book based upon my review, I would appreciate if you do so by clicking on one of the Amazon links in this post.
+It really helps support the blog.
 Thanks! -Steve